 For a WooCommerce website, you must first set up your website.
 Once you are done building the site, you need to add a WooCommerce plugin, and you will be ready to launch.

 However, WordPress offers better content management, which is an advantage here.
-You will have to use the fast and reliable hosting provider.
-We recommend using WPOven as a hosting platform for your online store.
+You will have to use a fast and reliable hosting provider.
+We recommend using WPOven the best-managed WordPress VPS hosting as a hosting platform for your online store.
+You can also read about How to use Woocommerce with stripe plugin Here

 WooCommerce vs Shopify: Installation

-Back to WooCommerce, how to install it?
+how to install it?
 First, you need a working WordPress installation.
 For completely beginners, installing WordPress is like walking into a park.
-You just need to:
+You just need :

 However, if you already have a working WordPress website, you only need to install the WooCommerce plugin, like any other plugin.
 Here are the installation steps: